KEITH ERICSON

 I received several good comments about the sinking.
 I will summarize and add my own thoughts.

 <>First we all must agree we were not there and cannot know exactly what went on and cannot say exactly what should have been done.
+All sailors should be thinking about these kinds of situations and take actions to prevent or minimize the chances of them happening.

 All sailors should be thinking about how to handle a situation like this on the particular boat they are on every time they are on any boat.